 In the above syntax, the Boolean_expression is an expression that will either return True or False.
 The statement_block are Transact-SQL statements that are executed based upon Boolean_expression.

 If the Boolean_expression returns TRUE, then the statement of the IF block will be executed.
 And if the Boolean_expression returns FALSE, then the statement of the ELSE block will be executed.
-And it is recommended to use the control-of-flow keywords BEGIN and END to define a statement block.
+It is recommended to use the control-of-flow keywords BEGIN and END to define a statement block.

 Note- If the Boolean expression comprises a SELECT statement, the SELECT statement must be enclosed in parentheses.